notepad-plus-plus/npp-usermanual/content/docs/preferences.md

     * `Width`: [pulldown] Sets the width and shape of the typing caret:
         - `1`, `2`, `3`: Width (in pixels) of the vertical-bar-style typing caret.
         - `0`: Width of caret is 0 pixels, which means there is no visible caret.
-        - `Block`: the caret will be a full-character-width rectangle; while typing, the caret block will appear where the next character will be typed; while selecting text, the caret block will be on the last character of the selection (so if you have text `ABC:` and select from `A` to `C`, the caret block will be on the `C`).
+        - `Block`: The caret will be a full-character-width rectangle; while typing, the caret block will appear where the next character will be typed; while selecting text, the caret block will be on the last character of the selection (so if you have text `ABC:` and select from `A` to `C`, the caret block will be on the `C`).
-        - `Block After`: the caret will be a full-character-width rectangle; while typing, the caret block will appear where the next character will be typed; while selecting text, the block will be _after_ the character position of the selection (so if you have text `ABC:` and select from `A` to `C`, the caret block will be on the `:`).
+        - `Block After`: The caret will be a full-character-width rectangle; while typing, the caret block will appear where the next character will be typed; while selecting text, the block will be _after_ the character position of the selection (so if you have text `ABC:` and select from `A` to `C`, the caret block will be on the `:`).
-    * `Blink Rate`: [slider] Adjust the rate at which the caret blinks, faster when moved left (**F**), slower when moved right (**S**)
+    * `Blink Rate`: [slider] Adjust the rate at which the caret blinks, faster when moved left (**F**), slower when moved right (**S**).
-* **Line Wrap**: sets how lines will be wrapped (when **View > Word Wrap** is checked)
+* **Line Wrap**: Sets how lines will be wrapped (when **View > Word Wrap** is checked)
-    * `☐ Default`: wraps from the last visible column to the first visible column
+    * `☐ Default`: Wraps from the last visible column to the first visible column.
-    * `☐ Aligned`: wraps from the last visible column to the same indent as the start of the unwrapped line
+    * `☐ Aligned`: Wraps from the last visible column to the same indent as the start of the unwrapped line.
-    * `☐ Indent`: wraps from the last visible column to the next level of indent compared to the start of the unwrapped line
+    * `☐ Indent`: Wraps from the last visible column to the next level of indent compared to the start of the unwrapped line.
 * **Current Line Indicator**: Determines how the current line will be indicated.
-    - `☐ None` : no indicator for which line is the current line.
+    - `☐ None`: No indicator for which line is the current line.
-    - `☐ Highlight Background` : indicate the current line by highlighting the normal background color with the **Settings > Style Configurator > Global Styles > Current line background color** style's `Background colour`
+    - `☐ Highlight Background`: Indicate the current line by highlighting the normal background color with the **Settings > Style Configurator > Global Styles > Current line background color** style's `Background colour`.
-    - `☐ Frame` : indicate the current line by drawing a rectangle frame around the text of the current line, using the color defined by **Settings > Style Configurator > Global Styles > Current line background color** style's `Background colour`, and with the rectangle-line thickness defined by the **Width** slider
+    - `☐ Frame`: Indicate the current line by drawing a rectangle frame around the text of the current line, using the color defined by **Settings > Style Configurator > Global Styles > Current line background color** style's `Background colour`, and with the rectangle-line thickness defined by the **Width** slider.
-        - **Width**: slider is used to set the width (in pixels) for the lines of the rectangle Frame for the current line
+        - **Width**: Use a slider to set the width (in pixels) for the lines of the rectangle frame for the current line.
     - (In v8.4 and earlier, this multi-control section was just listed as `☐ Enable current line highlighting` in the list of checkboxes, and was the equivalent of `☐` being **None** and ☑ being **Highlight Background**.)
-* **EOL (CRLF)**: changes the rendering of the `CR`, `LF`, and `CRLF` characters when **View > Show Symbol > Show End of Line** or **Show All Characters** is checked:
+* **EOL (CRLF)**: Changes the rendering of the `CR`, `LF`, and `CRLF` characters when **View > Show Symbol > Show End of Line** or **Show All Characters** is checked:
-    - **Default**: old behavior (`CR` and `LF` in reverse-video boxes)
+    - **Default**: Old behavior (`CR` and `LF` in reverse-video boxes)
-    - **Plain Text**": Looks like normal text for `CR`, `LF`, and `CRLF`
+    - **Plain Text**: `CR`, `LF`, and `CRLF` look like normal text.
     - **Custom Color**: Opens the **[Style Configurator](#style-configurator)** dialog to edit **[Global Styles](#global-styles) > EOL custom color**
-* **Non-Printing Characters**: changes the rendering of the Non-Printing Characters when **View > Show Symbol > Show Non-Printing Characters** or **Show All Characters** is checked:
+* **Non-Printing Characters**: Changes the rendering of the Non-Printing Characters when **View > Show Symbol > Show Non-Printing Characters** or **Show All Characters** is checked:
     - **Abbreviation**: The symbol will use the abbreviation value from [this table](../views/#show-symbol), such as `NBSP` for the "no-break space".
-    - **Codepoint**": The symbol will use the codepoint value from [this table](../views/#show-symbol), such as `U+00A0` for the "no-break space".
+    - **Codepoint**: The symbol will use the codepoint value from [this table](../views/#show-symbol), such as `U+00A0` for the "no-break space".
     - **Custom Color**: Opens the **[Style Configurator](#style-configurator)** dialog to edit **[Global Styles](#global-styles) > NPC custom color**
     - **Apply to C0, C1 & Unicode EOL**: Applies these Non-Printing Characters settings to the [C0 and C1 control codes](https://en.wikipedia.org/wiki/C0_and_C1_control_codes) as well as the Unicode "End of Line" characters for LINE SEPARATOR (U+2028: `LS`) and PARAGRAPH SEPARATOR (U+2029: `PS`)
-* `☐ Enable smooth font`: enables a font-smoothing algorithm from Windows, which may affect how smooth fonts are on some displays
+* `☐ Enable smooth font`: Enables a font-smoothing algorithm from Windows, which may affect how smooth fonts are on some displays.
-* `☐ Enable virtual space`: enables putting the caret beyond the end of the line (new to v8.4.3)
+* `☐ Enable virtual space`: Enables putting the caret beyond the end of the line (new to v8.4.3).
-* `☐ Make current level folding/unfolding commands toggleable`: enables the feature that causes the [**View** menu](../views/#folding)'s **Collapse/Uncollapse Current Level** commands to both toggle the state of folding for the current level (so doing the command twice will undo the action); when not checkmarked, the **Collapse** will only cause the current level to fold, and **Uncollapse** will only cause the current level to unfold (new to v8.4.2)
+* `☐ Make current level folding/unfolding commands toggleable`: Enables the feature that causes the [**View** menu](../views/#folding)'s **Collapse/Uncollapse Current Level** commands to both toggle the state of folding for the current level (so doing the command twice will undo the action); when not checkmarked, the **Collapse** will only cause the current level to fold, and **Uncollapse** will only cause the current level to unfold (new to v8.4.2).
-* `☐ Enable Multi-Editing`: allows multiple selections not necessarily contiguous with each other by using Ctrl+Mouse click on the selection(s)
+* `☐ Enable Multi-Editing`: Allows multiple selections not necessarily contiguous with each other by using Ctrl+Mouse click on the selection(s).
-* `☐ Enable scrolling beyond last line`: allows you to scroll (with scroll bar or mouse wheel) so that up to a page of blank space _after_ the last line is visible.
-(When unchecked, scrolling to the end will put the last line of text as the bottom line in the window, when there are more lines of text than are visible in the window)
+* `☐ Enable scrolling beyond last line`: Allows you to scroll (with scroll bar or mouse wheel) so that up to a page of blank space _after_ the last line is visible.
+(When unchecked, scrolling to the end will put the last line of text as the bottom line in the window, when there are more lines of text than are visible in the window.)
-* `☐ Keep selection when right-click outside of selection`: prevents right-click from canceling active selection
+* `☐ Keep selection when right-click outside of selection`: Prevents right-click from cancelling an active selection.
 * `☐ Disable advanced scrolling feature (if you have touchpad problem)`: designed to help if you have a problem with your touchpad

 ### Dark Mode